-This three-day (24-hour) course will provide students with knowledge of basic firearm terminology, construction, and operation as well as first-hand experience in safely loading, test-firing, and unloading a variety of weapons.
-The weapons included are the ones commonly found in criminal cases: revolvers, pistols, rifles, shotguns, and automatic weapons.
-The primary focus is the safe operation and handling of weapons, ammunition.
+This three-day (24-hour) course will provide students with knowledge of basic firearm terminology, construction, and operation as well as first-hand experience in safely loading, test-firing, and unloading a variety of firearms.
+The firearms included are the ones commonly found in criminal cases: revolvers, pistols, rifles, shotguns, and automatic firearms.
+The primary focus is the safe operation and handling of firearms, ammunition.
 This course is intended for laboratory technicians, latent print examiners, criminalists, or crime scene specialists from law enforcement agencies who must handle evidence firearms in the course of their duties.
 Each class is limited to 20 students.
-This course is POST reimbursable, Plan IV.
+POST has suspended Plan IV reimbursement until July 1, 2015.

 Dave Barber and Mike Giusto